fcying/my-mason-registry/README.md

 # :coffee: mason-registry

-This project includes some custom lsp that is not available in the main mason-registry some lsp get from [tools](https://github.com/fcying/tools)
+This project includes some custom lsp that is not available in the main mason-registry.
+some lsp get from [tools](https://github.com/fcying/tools)

 * [clangd with rpath lib](https://github.com/clangd/clangd)